 3. Wilson Hyper Hammer 5.3 Strung Tennis Racket

 Being called as one of Wilson’s bestselling Racquet, Wilson Hyper Hammer 5.3 lives up to the popularity in all the aspects.
 The rackets made by using Hammer technology are lighter with larger and higher sweet spots.
 These are Hyper Carbon Models, which are four times stiffer and stronger along with approximately 65% lighter than Titanium built rackets.
 This racket falls in the Tweener Tennis Racquet category and is designed to have a beautiful balance of both control and power.
-These qualities help in improving the game and make this racket the best choice for intermediate players.
+These qualities help in improving the game and make it best choice for intermediate players.

 Hyper Hammer 5.3 rackets are also ideal for adults who indulge in recreational tennis games as it helps them deliver powerful shots without losing control.
-The rackets are available in two models with different head sizes.
+It available in two models with different head sizes.
 The Midplus has 95 square inch head while oversize comes with 110 square inch head.
 This particular racket has an oversized head which gives more power to the shots as it is more forgiving.
 It also features open string patterns that add to the power and helps in delivering spins.
 The 27.5-inch elongated frame gives longer reach and better serving angles.
 All these characteristics are specifically designed by focusing on players who are trying to improve their game.

 4. Wilson Blade Team Tennis Racket

-Wilson Blade Team rackets have clean frame geometry and design made purely from the current Blade performance franchise of the Wilson Sporting Good Co.
+Wilson Blade Team Tennis Racket have clean frame geometry and design made purely from the current Blade performance franchise of the Wilson Sporting Good Co.
 The inner rim above 3 and 9 have subtle and detailed pattern with a matte finish.
-This racket model features thinner beam construction which helps in control and delivery of precise attacking styles.
+This model features thinner beam construction which helps in control and delivery of precise attacking styles.
 This quality of the racket makes it the best choice for aggressive players.

 Focusing on providing more comfort, the racket strings are made arm-friendly therefore, it comes pre-strung with Wilson Sensation 16L/1.25.
 The string pattern of this model is 16 X 18.
 The head size of the racket is 99 square inch (Midplus rackets) which adds a nice blend of both control and power.
 The strung balance of this racket model is 2 pts HL (Heavy-light).
 This means the mass is more on the handle of the racket and not evenly distributed.
-Though heavy-light rackets are generally heavy due to uneven weight distribution, these rackets give the player the necessary maneuverability and control.
+Though heavy-light rackets are generally heavy due to uneven weight distribution, it give the player the necessary maneuverability and control.

 5. Babolat 2019 Boost D (Boost Drive) Tennis Racquet – Strung with Cover

-Babolat’s 2019 update to Boost racquet line is the introduction of Boost D tennis rackets.
+Babolat 2019 update to Boost racquet line is the introduction of Boost D tennis rackets.
 Available in blue and white colours, Babolat provides comfort by using a modern carbon fibre frame from Woofer Grommet system.
 This full- graphite, manoeuvrable, oversize rackets are ideal for beginners as well as a junior player who is looking to upgrade to their first full-sized adult frames.
 The head size of Boost D is 105 square inches.
 The strung weighs incredibly as low as 9.8 ounces which imparts a lightweight feel.
-These rackets come pre-strung with BabolatSpiralTex which makes it easy for handling also by recreational players.
-The racket comes singly in a lightly padded cover meant for protection and a shoulder strap.
+These are come pre-strung with BabolatSpiralTex which makes it easy for handling also by recreational players.
+It comes singly in a lightly padded cover meant for protection and a shoulder strap.